estelle/csstdg/animation.md

 When an animation is attached to an element, the properties of animation keyframes only effect the element on which they are applied while the animation is iterating, which is the time after the `animation-delay` has expired, through the completion of the last animation iteration.
 Again, you can ensure the keyframe animation properties impact the element before the expiration of the `animation-delay` and after the last iteration ends with the `animation-fill-mode` property.

+If the `display` property is set to `none` on an element, any animation iterating on that element or its descencdants will cease, as if the animation were detached from the element.
+Updating the `display` property back to a visible value will reattach all the animation properties, restarting the animation from scratch.

+    .snowflake {
+      animation: spin 2s linear 5s 20;
+    }

+The snowflake will spin 20 times, each spin takes 2 seconds, with the first spin starting after 5 seconds.
+If the snowflake element's `display` property gets set to none after 15 seconds, it would have completed 5 spins before disappearing (5 second delay, then 5 spins at 2 seconds each).
+If the snowflake display property changes, making it visible again, a 5 second delay will elapse before it starts spinning 20 times.
+It makes no differnce how many animation cycles iterated before it disappeared from view the first time.

+Note that CSS animations have the lowest priority on the UI thread.
+If you attach multiple animation on page load with positive values for `animation-delay`, the delays expire as prescribed, but the animations will not begin until the UI thread is available to animate.
+For example, if you have 20 animations set with an animation delays to start animating at one second intervals over 20 seconds, with their `animation-delay` properties set to 1s, 2s, 3s, 4s and so on, if the document or application takes a long time to load, with 11 seconds between the time the animated elements were loaded and the UI thread has finished drawing the page, the animation delays of the first 11 animations will have expired, and will all commence when the UI thread has become available.
+The remaining animations will each then begin animating at one second intervals.

+> *** While you can use animations to create changing content, dynamically changing content can lead to seizures in some users.
+Always keep accessibility in mind, including the accessibility of your website to people with epilepsy and other seizure disorders.

+#### Printing Animations

+While not actually "animating" on a printed piece of paper, when an animated element is printed, the relevant property values will be printed.
+When it comes to print, obviously you can't see the element animating on a piece of paper, but if the animation causes an element to have a border-radius of 50%, the printed element will have a border-radius of 50%.

 ============
 ABOVE IS WHAT ESTELLE WROTE,